harms-haus/jestir/docs/prd.md

 ### Non Functional

 - NFR1: The CLI tool shall execute each pipeline stage independently to allow manual intervention
-- NFR2: The system shall optimize token usage for cost-effectiveness with OpenAI API calls
+- NFR2: The system shall optimize token usage for cost-effectiveness with separate OpenAI API calls for extraction and creative generation
 - NFR3: All intermediate files shall be human-readable and editable (YAML for context, Markdown for outline/story)
 - NFR4: The system shall support parallel story development through configurable input/output file names
 - NFR5: Template files shall be stored externally and loaded at runtime for modification without code changes
 - NFR6: The system shall integrate with LightRAG for vector-based retrieval and inference about existing story data
 - NFR7: Response time for each generation stage shall be under 30 seconds for typical story complexity
 - NFR8: The system shall support Python 3.8+ for broad compatibility
+- NFR9: The system shall support separate OpenAI API configurations for extraction and creative generation, allowing different models and endpoints

 ## User Interface Design Goals